awsdocs/aws-greengrass-developer-guide/doc_source/config-iam-roles.md

 1. Choose **Create role**\.

-   Now, attach the role to your Greengrass group\.
+   Now, add the role to your Greengrass group\.

 1. In the AWS IoT console, under **Greengrass**, choose **Groups**, and then choose your AWS IoT Greengrass group\.